 As soon as practicable after the effective time of the merger, Diamondback has agreed to cause the exchange agent to deliver to each record holder of QEP common stock certificates, as of immediately prior to the effective time of the merger, a notice advising such holders of the effectiveness of the merger and a letter of transmittal and instructions for use in effecting the surrender of QEP common stock certificates for payment of the merger consideration.
-Upon surrender to the exchange agent of a QEP common stock certificate, together with the letter of transmittal, duly completed and validly executed in accordance with the instructions thereto, and such other customary documents as may be reasonably required by the exchange agent, the holder of such QEP common stock certificate will be entitled to receive in exchange therefor (i) one or more shares of Diamondback common stock (which will be in uncertificated book-entry form) representing, in the aggregate, the whole number of shares of Diamondback common stock, if any, that such holder has the right to receive pursuant to the merger agreement (after taking into account all shares of QEP common stock and dividends and other distributions on the shares of Diamondback common stock issuable as merger consideration, subject to applicable provisions of the merger agreement.
+Upon surrender to the exchange agent of a QEP common stock certificate, together with the letter of transmittal, duly completed and validly executed in accordance with the instructions thereto, and such other customary documents as may be reasonably required by the exchange agent, the holder of such QEP common stock certificate will be entitled to receive in exchange therefor (i) one or more shares of Diamondback common stock (which will be in uncertificated book-entry form) representing, in the aggregate, the whole number of shares of Diamondback common stock, if any, that such holder has the right to receive pursuant to the merger agreement (after taking into account all shares of QEP common stock then held by such holder) and (ii) a check in the amount equal to the cash payable in lieu of any fractional shares of Diamondback common stock and dividends and other distributions on the shares of Diamondback common stock issuable as merger consideration, subject to applicable provisions of the merger agreement.